localdevices/LiveORC/README.md

 [camera configuration user guide](https://localdevices.github.io/pyorc/user-guide/camera_config/index.html) for further information.

-Once a camera configuration is prepared, it is stored in a `.json` file.
+Once a camera configuration is prepared within pyOpenRiverCam, it is stored in a `.json` file.
 You can then upload this into a new camera configuration in LiveOpenRiverCam.
+The test dataset contains a camera config .json file that was made for the camera view of the video of the test dataset.

 > [!NOTE]
 > Under the "Assets" menu section, click on the ➕ Add button of the "Camera configs" menu item.
 You can give a